MeridianMERIDIAN

 Schema Export

-$ finetype schema-for -f orders.csv
+$ finetype validate orders.csv schema.json

 Performance